THE VISUAL COMPUTING COMPANY

 Our products span the entire spectrum of visual computing — from fundamental inventions, to processors incorporating GPUs, to system components, to fully integrated systems.
-We target three major vertical markets: gaming; professional visualization; and high performance computing & data centers.
+We target three major vertical markets: gaming; professional visualization; and high performance computing and data centers.
 For each, we offer a platform of processors, software, tools, marketing, expertise and, increasingly, connected services.
 We leverage innovations we create for these markets by selling components and licensing IP to leading OEMs who wish to create devices differentiated by rich graphics.

 As the world leader in visual computing, we attract the best minds in the field.
 Their ingenuity advances the industry.
 Their drive fuels our company.
-As a result, our brand inspires a rare devotion that is expressed in deeply personal ways — including artwork, tattoos and even in fans naming their children “NVIDIA.”
+As a result, our brand inspires a rare devotion that is expressed in deeply personal ways — including artwork, tattoos and even fans naming their children “NVIDIA”

 THE STANDARD FOR PROFESSIONAL VISUALIZATION